Scams awareness fortnight 13 June - 26 June 2022

 - Criminals targeting older people on their doorstep and offering to do their shopping.
 Thieves take the money and do not return.

-- Doorstep cleansing services that offer to clean drives and doorways to kill bacteria and help prevent the spread of the virus.
+- Doorstep cleansing services to kill bacteria and help prevent the spread of the virus.

 - Email scams that trick people into opening malicious attachments, which put people at risk of identity theft with personal information, passwords, contacts and bank details at risk.
 Some of these emails have lured people to click on attachments by offering information about people in the local area who are affected by coronavirus.